 - Fantastic Racism: In Shadow of the Father there is a major divide between the mice and the foxes in Dewanne.

 - Gambit Pile Up: Dereath's scheme to frame Volle and Streak is surprisingly clever.
 Using scent transfer, he applied Streak's scent to the knife that was used to kill his witness, then later does the same to Volle to make it look like he killed the palace guard.
 Volle finally figures it out right before his case, and Nero and Archie fight for Volle during the trial, with Archie stating that he himself witnessed Dereath kill the palace guard.
 The king thereafter sentences Dereath to death and strips him of his title.
 Later we find out that it really WASN'T Dereath who killed anyone, rather his assistant Terril, and Archie lied to protect Volle.

-- Hereditary Homosexuality: Yilon, somewhat reluctantly, shares his father's preference for the same sex.
+- Hereditary Homosexuality: Yilon, somewhat reluctantly, shares his father's - and his maternal grandfather's - preference for the same sex.

 - Hooker with a Heart of Gold: Richy, whose contract is bought out by Cef, saving him from his life of prostitution.
 Jonas also qualifies, who despises working at the Jackal's Staff and wants desperately to get out a make a better life for himself.

 - Incredibly Lame Pun: The Jackal's Staff, the name of the brothel Volle visits frequently, and another brothel by the name of "The Lonely Cock."

 - Interspecies Romance: Volle (fox) takes a number of lovers from a variety of species, but his only meaningful ones are Xiller (cougar) and Streak (wolf).
 While Volle's son Yilon is in love with a mouse.
 As an aside, Helfer (weasel) has a thing for rabbit bucks.